ThinkingBeyond/BeyondQuantum-2026/Vladislav Ciolac and Menna Mahmoud/README.md

 The graph shows that the detector blinding attack violates that assumption.
 The Detector Blinding attack do not increase the QBER above the standered threshold which will cause neither Alice or Bob to notice that their connection is compormised.

 What we finally conclude from that graph is the QBER fails to detect some side-channel attacks.
 Therefore **Hradware-Level monitoring mechanisms** are requird for those attacks.

+## Limitations of BB84 and solutions
+The QBER measures how much Eve has interacted in the data transmission phase and how much knowledge she has gathered by measuring and disturbing the photons.
+11% is an industry-standard QBER value at which it is considered that Eve has too much knowledge about the symmetric keys, and the protocol has to be discarded.
+There is a solutions of 2 additional steps which can be implemented and enhance the security of the key up to this point in the protocol.

+## Advanced distillation
+A simple and reliable method to diminish the QBER is reducing the number of differing equivalent bits in the 2 sifted keys.
+Alice decides on a subset of random bits in her key, and tells Bob a hint about her subset, without telling explicitly the bits.
+The hints can be simple like the parity of the number of 1 bits, or more advanced Low-Density Parity-Checks and Polar Codes.
+If 2 equivalent subsets do not match from the hints, they are discarded.
+This is an efficient way to eliminate the bits causing QBER, but the method also deletes good secure bits with them.

+## Noise preprocessing.
+Advanced distillation is the first step, and after it follows noise preprocessing.
+At this point we assume that Eve has knowledge about bits in the sifted key (values of bits, positions, information about subsets, etc.).
+Alice can induce fake noise in the key by changing a certain number of bit's values in her sifted key.
+This noise has to be later corrected in an error correction step, but the gain is that Eve's knowledge about the changed bits and the neighboring subsets is wrong, and when she will to attack the result will be incorrect.
+Regarding how many bits have to be changed in order to cause enough disturbance for Eve is given by the formula

 ## Conclusions